by Gary Hunter

 The Court of Appeals agreed with the district court judge that “‘[Williams] may have totally other issues that he might want to deal with regarding supervised release’” in the 14 years between when his request was filed and when the conditions go into effect.
 The Court also noted that the laws governing conditions of supervised release could change between now and 2030, Williams’ projected release date.

-The decision explained that it would have been improper for ...
+The decision explained that it would have been ...

 by Christopher Zoukis